KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 ### 4.1 The Distinction

 The phrase "Intelligence Itself" in Zenetist usage names a functional principle, not a manifest orientation.
-Like "Structure," "Intelligence" is a descriptor that applies across the full ontological range from Zenon through embodied expression — invoked because we cannot describe what is happening at any level without it, while recognizing that the descriptor names a principle rather than a property.
+Like "Structure," "Intelligence" is a descriptor that applies across the full ontological range from Zenon through embodied expression — invoked because we cannot describe what is happening at any stratum without it, while recognizing that the descriptor names a principle rather than a property.

 **Intelligence Itself (functional principle):**